chrmzn/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)

-Finally get a view into the distribution of the total steps per day, the mean is is red dashed line on the box plot
+Finally get a view into the distribution of the total steps per day, the mean is the red dashed line on the box plot.

 ```r